sofia-etchegoin/charlottes-web-log-api/README.md

 - Wrote the database migrations and seeds.
 - Wrote the database functions in `server/db/db.ts`.
 - Wrote API functions in `server/routes/posts.ts` and `server/routes/comments.ts`.
-- Uses Insomnia to verify the API behaves according to the specification described.
+- Used Insomnia to verify the API behaves according to the specification described.
 - Implemented the database and API routes one at a time (i.e. wrote the database query first, and then wrote the corresponding API route before moving on to the next database query).

 <details>
   <summary>Overview of all routes</summary>

-Here is a table of routes implemented as part of this exercise:

 | METHOD | ENDPOINT                     | USAGE                                      | RETURNS                     |
 | ------ | ---------------------------- | ------------------------------------------ | --------------------------- |